 The External Examiner has confirmed that the proposed course, including the Course Intended Learning Outcomes, is aligned with relevant subject benchmark statements (if applicable) and FHEQ level(s).

-Provide evidence of External Examiner report.
+Provide [link to] evidence of External Examiner report.

 External Examiner input at Phases 2-3 should be focused, reflecting their specific role and expertise (as distinct from what other external stakeholders may offer).
 The prompts below may be helpful in this respect.
 External Examiners are likely to wish to comment on the extent to which proposed changes to courses may help to address any particular issues they or their predecessors have raised in previous External Examiner reports.